jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 ## What You Learn

 *   How to write a simple application using Jexxa
-*   How to expose and access `HelloJexxa` class via RESTful-RCP
+*   How to expose and access `HelloJexxa` class via RESTful-RPC
-*   How to expose `BoundedContext` object via JMX to access status information
 *   How to use the `jexxa-application.properties` to configure the driving adapters
 *   How to build a docker image with this tutorial